David-Edoh/Altschool_Terraform/README.md

     ```bash
     terraform apply -var-file="prod.tfvars"
     ```
-    Note: Adjust the -var-file arg between dev, staging and prod depending on which environment you want to deploy to.
+    Note: Adjust the -var-file arg between dev, staging or prod depending on which environment you want to deploy to.

 ## Modules